docker/docs/engine/userguide/eng-image/multistage-build.md

 title: Use multi-stage builds
 ---

-Multi-stage builds are a new feature in Docker 17.05, and they will be exciting to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.
+Multi-stage builds are a new feature requiring Docker 17.05 or higher on the daemon and client.
+Multistage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.

 > **Acknowledgment**:
 > Special thanks to [Alex Ellis](https://twitter.com/alexellisuk) for granting